-In this paper, the authors consider a real scalar field theory in $d$-dimensional flat Minkowski space-time, with the action given by
+In this paper, the authors consider a real scalar field theory in d-dimensional flat Minkowski space-time, with the action given by

-where $U(x)$ is a general self-interaction potential.
-Then, the authors proceed by saying that for the standard $\phi^4$ theory, the interaction potential can be written as
+U(x) is a general self-interaction potential.
+Then, the authors proceed by saying that for the standard

 Why is this so?
 What is the significance of the cubic term present?